 - Salt and pepper to taste

-- Heat a large pan of water to the point of boiling and cook the noodles as indicated on the package
+- Boil a large pan of water and cook the noodles as indicated on the package.

 - In the meantime, heat the oil in a skillet over low heat and add the garlic cloves.

-- Mix well to cover each noodle and present it with parsley
+- Mix well to cover every noodle and serve it with parsley.

-As a result of the gritty flavor of these mushrooms, these are frequently eaten without anything else.
+As a result of the gritty flavor of these mushrooms, they’re frequently eaten without anything else.

-For instance, the Yakitori cafes in Japan will serve them on sticks with a lot of margarine and salt, which is all that is important to draw out its characteristic flavor.
+For instance, the yakitori cafes in Japan will serve them on sticks with a lot of margarine and salt, which is all that’s important to draw out their characteristic flavor.